matty1406/LocalTTSModule/README.md

 - ✅ Create basic module structure
 - ✅ Implement Tacotron 2 and Hifi-GAN integration
 - ✅ Create TTSConfig class for easy configuration
-- ❌ Add wrapper for JavaScript/Node.js projects
+- ✅ Add wrapper for JavaScript/Node.js projects

+*If you find any issues, inform me via Issues or Discord!
+I will continue to fix bugs but nothing else is planned for now.*